fbw-p24-e01-assignments/tutoring/django/django_cheatsheet.md

 ## Imports

-Where to import any module from.
+Where to import any built-in module we have used so far from.

 | import path | modules |
 | --- | --- |